-An increasing number of Americans have begun exploring green burial options.
+An increasing number of Americans have begun exploring green burial choices.
 There are many reasons for this, but many cite the desire to be ecologically responsible.

 The intent of a green burial (also called a natural burial), is for a dead body to return to the earth as naturally as possible.
 This means skipping the toxic embalming chemicals that can pollute the soil.
 It also means eschewing traditional hardwood caskets that don’t biodegrade.